Varato/emc2d/IsMemSavingPossible.md

 - H, W: height and width of the model
 - R: drift range

-in motion correction, we have
+In motion correction, we have
 H = h + 2R,
 W = w + 2R.